Demo Day is an exciting yet overwhelming time for startups. As you prepare for the busy days ahead, here’s some advice from past YC founders.

 “Make it relevant.
 Investors can live in their own world, so try to find an angle that they can relate to.
 For us with Weebly, that meant rebuilding each investor‘s website in 5 minutes at the beginning of a pitch—most had spent considerable time and money to get the site they had, and it was eye-opening for them to see that there was an easier way.” - David Rusenko, Weebly (W07)

 “To prepare for Demo Day, one of the things we did was try and identify all the questions we didn’t want investors to ask us.
-Then figured out the answers and when possible support it with evidence or even a slide in the appendix of our deck.
+Then we figured out the answers and when possible supported them with evidence or even a slide in the appendix of our deck.
 Investors are trying to gauge how you handle problems, especially the hard problems.
 This is a time you shouldn’t be underprepared.” - Sasha Orloff, LendUp (W12)

 “I like to remind myself that even Bruce Springsteen still gets nervous before his concerts.
 But instead of letting that derail his performance, he tells himself that that feeling in his gut is nervous energy that he can harness to give the fans what they want.
 Remember that, and then try to focus on what investors want: First, not to be bored.
 Second, to get rich(er).
 So try to be entertaining or at least informative while remembering to appeal to their greed." - Ryan Petersen, Flexport (W14)